-Many original-trilogy Star Wars fans have theories about the prequels, and Mr Lucas’ missteps that led him there, and I’m no different.
+THE NERD APOCALYPSE: Many original-trilogy Star Wars fans have theories about the prequels, and Mr Lucas’ missteps that led him there, and I’m no different.
 But perhaps the more interesting thing to think about is that WE too lost our perspective?
 The Phantom Menace is the best value for money ever spent on a movie ticket, because people are still talking about it.
-What other movie of 1999, or other year for that matter, has given that return on an $8 investment?
+What other movie of 1999 (or any other year for that matter) has given that return on an $8 investment?
 I myself have participated in many fun geek-out discussions about it, but worry that ‘hating movies’ is the new ‘loving movies’.
 Fan-love is strong, but has a bitter taste when it curdles, and in the crazy hyperbole of The Internet, many fans even claimed that George Lucas had raped their childhoods.

 It was as if the Beatles reformed, but as a polka band, much to the horror of their old fans, who were aghast when the Re-Beatles’ POLKA album found new fans and went triple platinum anyway.
 The fact that Lucas himself directed the prequels made the anger more intense, and rabid Star Wars fans forgot that these were movies, not holy scriptures, and were supposed to be FUN.
 Fans complaining that Mr Lucas ruined their childhoods, should relax.
 If what we fondly remember is a moment in time, and what it meant to us back then, then we still have it.